wasmCloud/wasmcloud-dev-site/content/overview/installation/_index.en.md

    {{% /tab %}}
 {{% /tabs %}}

-⚠️ **M1 Mac Users** - The default engine for wasmCloud, `wasm3`, does not currently support M1 Macs.
+⚠️ **M1 Mac Users** - The default WebAssembly engine for wasmCloud, `wasm3`, does not currently support M1 Macs.
 You can still use `wasmcloud` and `wash` by installing with the `wasmtime` feature flag, shown by the following command:
 ```
 cargo install wasmcloud wash-cli --no-default-features --features wasmtime
 ```